robfosterdotnet/teleprompter/docs/deployment.md

 - `NETLIFY_SITE_ID` — the UUID from your Netlify site dashboard.
 - `NETLIFY_AUTH_TOKEN` — personal access token scoped to “Sites: Deploy”.

+### AI Script Builder environment

+The Netlify function `ai-script-builder` (Azure OpenAI orchestration) reads the following env vars.
+Set them in both `.env.local` for local work _and_ in the Netlify site settings so production deploys can generate scripts:

+- `AZURE_OPENAI_ENDPOINT`
+- `AZURE_OPENAI_API_KEY`
+- `AZURE_OPENAI_API_VERSION` (defaults to `2024-10-01-preview` if omitted).
+- `AZURE_OPENAI_DEPLOYMENT` (the GPT-5-nano deployment name/ID).

+When running locally, use `npx netlify dev` so Vite and the Netlify Functions runtime share the same origin (`/.netlify/functions/ai-script-builder`).
+The builder UI surfaces friendly errors if the env vars are missing or the function returns a quota/auth failure—check the Netlify logs for deeper context.

 ## Local Deployments

 Use the Netlify CLI for manual deploys or previews: